KamylaFr/Result_of_2L-IRP/README.md

 # Result_of_2L-IRP
-This archive contains the instances and the complete results obtained by the method presented in the paper named "Exact approaches for the inventory routing problem with two-dimensional loading constraints".
+This archive contains the instances and the complete results obtained by the method presented in the paper named "The inventory routing problem with two-dimensional loading constraints".